-These quizzes are available in different formats and can have multiple sets of questions, various scoring patterns, and are useful for different purposes.
+Available in different formats, such quizzes can have multiple sets of questions, various scoring patterns, and are useful for different purposes.

-The types of quiz to be used depends on the audience, the topic that you have and even the platform where you are going to embed or share the quiz.
+The type of quiz you select depends on the audience, the topic, and even the platform where you’re going to share it.

-After reading this article, you’ll become well-versed with different types of quizzes so that you can use the best type of online quiz to meet your requirements.
+After reading this article, you’ll become well-versed with different types of quizzes so you can create the best online quizzes to meet your requirements.

 Let’s begin by understanding the two broad types of quizzes.

-Quizzes can be broadly categorized into two categories depending on the type of results they give: scores and an outcome.
+Quizzes can be broadly categorized into two categories depending on the type of results they give: scored quizzes and personality quizzes.

-Quizzes that lead the quiz taker to a final score are commonly referred to as scored quizzes, and those that lead the quiz taker to an outcome based on answer options chosen by them are called personality quizzes.
+Quizzes that lead the quiz taker to a final score are referred to as scored quizzes.
+Those that lead the quiz taker to an outcome based on the answer options chosen by them are called personality quizzes.
 Let’s now look at what each type of quiz is all about.

 If you’re an avid scroller on Facebook, you may have come across quizzes, such as:

-“Take this quiz, and we’ll tell you what fruit you are”
+“Take this quiz, and we’ll tell you what fruit you’re”

 “Do you know which Hogwarts house you belong to?“